COVID-19 - Birth

 The Royal College of Obstetricians & Gynaecologists and Royal College of Midwives have released a statement saying that birth partners should be encouraged during birth, as it makes a significant difference to the safety and well-being of women in childbirth.
 You will be asked to only bring one birth partner with you.
-Many NHS Trusts are asking partners not to attend antenatal visits; however, this should not impact your birth.
+Many NHS Trusts are asking partners not to attend antenatal visits and also to leave after the birth; however, this should not impact your birth.

 Your birth partner may be asked to stay with you throughout and not go to other parts of the hospital.
 Your maternity team will let you know what is expected of you.

 It is recommended that you have a second-choice birth partner in case your partner develops symptoms.

 In the weeks leading up to your due date, it may be a good idea for you and your partner to self-isolate in order to avoid getting the virus.
 Try to get your shopping delivered by companies, family, or friends.
 Wash your hands thoroughly before and after handling the shopping.

 Wash your hands every two hours, even if you’re not leaving the house.
 If you are required to go into the unit to have any checks, then please do so.
 You will be asked to attend any antenatal appointments alone in most cases.

 Your maternity team will do everything they can to make sure your birth partner can be with you during labour and the birth.

 There will be rare occasions when there is a need for an urgent emergency birth with epidural or spinal anaesthetic, which your birth partner cannot be present for.
 This is to prevent the potential spread of coronavirus to everyone present in the operating theatre, which become much more high-risk environments during emergencies.

 Your maternity team will do everything they can to make sure that your birth partner can see you and your baby as soon as possible after the birth.